GiacomoValliPhD/openhdemg/docs/gui_advanced.md

 1. You should specify How to remove the duplicated MUs in the `Which` dropdown.
 You can choose between

     - munumber: Duplicated MUs are removed from the file with more MUs.
-    - PNR: The MU with the lowest PNR is removed.
-    - SIL: The MU with the lowest SIL is removed.
+    - accuracy: The MU with the lowest accuracy score is removed.

 2. By clicking the `Remove Duplicates` button, you start the removal process.